canjs/can-bind/doc/can-bind.md

 The `sticky` option adds another behavior as part of the update process.

-When [can-bind.prototype.updateParent] is called, the parent’s value is set to the child’s value.
+When [can-bind]’s internal `_updateParent` method is called, the parent’s value is set to the child’s value.
 With `sticky: "childSticksToParent"`, the parent’s value is checked _after_ it’s set; if it doesn’t match the child’s value, then the child is set to the parent’s new value.